alexmj212/trollbots/README.md

     * `ephemeral` - default - the bot posts a response only the original user can see

 ## Examples
-Several example response are included in the scripts directory which demonstrate the use of Slack PHP Bot.
+Several example response are included in the scripts directory which demonstrate the use of Troll Bots.
 * Channel Police Bot
   * Allows users to indicate the current conversation is not appropriate for the current channel.
 * Trigger Bot